c9/architect/README.markdown

 This function starts an architect config.
 The return value is an `Architect` instance.
 The optional callback will listen for both "error" and "ready" on the app object and report on which one happens first.

-### loadConfig(configPath)
+### loadConfig(configPathOrArray, [base], [callback])

-This is a sync function that loads a config file and parses all the plugins into a proper config object for use with `createApp`.
+This is a sync function prepares the config object for each plugin.
 While this uses sync I/O all steps along the way are memoized and I/O only occurs on the first invocation.
 It's safe to call this in an event loop provided a small set of configPaths are used.

+It can be used in one of two ways:

+#### loadConfig(configPath, [callback])

+Loads a config file and parses all the plugins into a proper config object for use with `createApp`.
+Base path of plugins is automatically detected from the base name of the path provided.

+#### loadConfig(configArray, base, [callback])

+Processes the existing config and adds the initialization function for each plugin present.
+Note that base is required when using this method.

 ## Class: Architect